… or Batman forever … forever

-It was kinda exotic in my country back in a day.
+It was kinda exotic in my country back in the day.

-Today, we have bidding portals and INTERNETZ so getting one is obviously not a problem.
+Today, we have bidding portals and INTERNETZ so getting one is not a problem.

-I’ve found a cool looking unit on eBay … and before I decided that I’ll buy it … left mouse button clicked somehow.
+I found a cool-looking unit on eBay … and before I decided that I’ll buy it … left mouse button clicked somehow.
 I have NO IDEA how that could happen!
 Who could have clicked it ?!!

 … and pics of an inside